ruszkipista/cims01-lkc/README.md

 ### 1.2 Scope plane
 It has been decided to create a static website.
 In light of that decision we do not go forward with
 - G5: this goal would be for presence on a social network site, not for a homepage,
-- G10: the calendar functionality would require database and programming, therefore ot of scope for now,
+- G10: the calendar functionality would require database and programming, therefore out of scope for now,
 - G17: at the moment could not obtain these training plans

 The following table lists the planned features, each feature referenced with original goal(s):